panzerdp/dmitripavlutin.com/content/posts/142-fetch-json/index.md

 loadNames();
 ```

-`await fetch('/api/names')` starts a `GET` request, and exaluates to the response object when the request is complete.
+`await fetch('/api/names')` starts a `GET` request, and evaluates to the response object when the request is complete.

 Then, from the server response, you can parse the JSON into a plain JavaScript object using `await response.json()` (note: `response.json()` returns a promise!).

-That's pretty much everything you need to fetch and parse the JSON from the server.

 By default `fetch()` performs a `GET` request.
-But you can always indicate the HTTP method explicitely:
+But you can always indicate the HTTP method explicitly:

 ```javascript{3}
 // ...